 The Future of Software Testing

 I was recently featured in QASymphony’s e-book, The Future of Software Testing: 12 Testing Experts Share Their Predictions discussing my thoughts on what’s in store for the future of software testing, and how testers can prepare and adapt to this transformation.
-Here’s an excerpt of my thoughts, but be sure to also grab a copy of the book.
+Here’s an excerpt of my thoughts.

 THE FUTURE OF SOFTWARE TESTING IS… about deep thought and exploration.
 As software becomes more sophisticated and interconnected with our physical world, traditional approaches to testing will need to evolve.
 In a world dominated by the IoT, AI and Machine Learning, the tools, techniques and approaches to testing must evolve.
 When dealing with smarter systems, tests are not as simple as an action and a known expectation.
 Sometimes the expectations won’t be known and it won’t be clear how systems will react in certain situations.
 Testers will really need to explore and be extremely creative in their scenario generation to determine how these “smart” systems react.
 They’ll also need to be sensitive to what these reactions truly mean for customers and advocate for those customers like never before.